 Christopher Straub

-I am a postdoctoral researcher in the AI-augmented Simulation group at Fraunhofer Institute for Integrated Systems and Device Technology IISB in Erlangen (Germany).
+I am a postdoctoral researcher at the AI-augmented Simulation group at Fraunhofer Institute for Integrated Systems and Device Technology IISB in Erlangen (Germany).
 My research focuses on scientific machine learning, in particular,

 - physics-informed machine learning and its industrial applications,